In a universe increasing less black and white and enjoying more grey, I pause to reflect on the concept of Christian Hedonism.

 British writer C. S. Lewis, in an oft-quoted passage in his short piece “The Weight of Glory,” likewise objects to Kantian ethics:

 If there lurks in most modern minds the notion that to desire our own good and to earnestly hope for the enjoyment of it is a bad thing, I suggest that this notion has crept in from Kant and the Stoics and is no part of the Christian faith.
 Indeed, if we consider the unblushing promises of reward and the staggering nature of the rewards promised in the Gospels, it would seem that our Lord finds our desires, not too strong, but too weak.
-We are half-hearted creatures, fooling around with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
+We are half-hearted creatures, fooling around with drink and sex and ambition when infinite joy is offered us, including straight or gay sex, since there are even gay porn for this.
 We are far too easily pleased.

 So, ought we do the right thing because there is a reward, or not?
 Can it be both ways, do it because it is right AND do it because a reward is there?